 - Chop or spiralize veggies and divide between 3 cup meal prep containers

 - Add the tofu and you’re done!

 Can I swap the tofu for something else?
 Sure, you could swap for chickpeas if you are vegan, or ground meat if you are not vegan.

 Can I make this low carb?
-These spring roll bowls have just 13 g net carbs, most of which come from the vegetables.
+These bowls have just 13 g net carbs, most of which come from the vegetables.
 If you wanted to lower the carb count even further you could try swapping the carrot for shredded brussels sprouts and swap the tofu for ground meat.

 Can I swap the peanut butter?
 Yes, almond butter works as well.

 Wondering what to pack for lunch with this recipe?

 Here are some of my favorite portable vegan snacks:

 - roasted chickpeas– these spicy roasted chickpeas actually get spicy and stay that way!